jcharp/Sprint-Challenge-Old-JavaScript_old/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    Both .forEach and .map go through every element in an array and does something.
+The .map method automatically returns a new array of the same length without having to write extra code

 2. Explain the difference between a callback and a higher order function.

+    A higher order function I a function that takes another function(the callback) as an argument.

 3. What is closure?

+    When a functions looks outside of itself to its outer scope to find an unknown variable

 4. Describe the four rules of the 'this' keyword.

+    1 –Global Binding -When in the global scope, the value of “this” will be the window/console Object

+    2- implicit binding – whenever a preceding dot call a function, the object to the left of the dot gets “this”

+    3- new bindings –whenever we use a constructor function, “this” refers to the specific instance of the object that is created and returned by the constructor

+    4-explicit binding- whenever we use the “call” or “apply” method, this is explicitly defined

 5. Why do we need super() in an extended class?

+    To pass any new attributes back to the parent object

 ### Task 1 - Project Set up